HaSPeR: An Image Repository for Hand Shadow Puppet Recognition: Acknowledgments

 \section{Acknowledgments}

 We convey our heartfelt gratitude, in advance, to the anonymous reviewers for their constructive criticisms and insightful feedback which will surely be conducive to the improvement of the research work outlined in this paper.
 We also appreciate the Systems and Software Lab (SSL) of the Islamic University of Technology (IUT) for the generous provision of computing resources during the course of this project.
 Additionally, we wish to acknowledge Shahriar Ivan, Department of Computer Science and Engineering, Islamic University of Technology, for his invaluable assistance in proofreading and offering a preliminary review of this manuscript.
+We further thank Mohammad Ishrak Abedin and Reaz Hassan Joader, from the same department, for lending their assistance, which was instrumental in refining this paper's illustrations and diagrams.
 Syed Rifat Raiyan, in particular, wants to thank his parents, Syed Sirajul Islam and Kazi Shahana Begum, for everything.

-\begin{IEEEbiography}[{ }]{Syed Rifat Raiyan} was born in Agrabad, Chattogram, Bangladesh in 2001.
-His alma maters include PlaySchool, Milestone College, RAJUK Uttara Model College, and Notre Dame College.
-He attained the Bachelor of Science (B.Sc.) degree with Honors from the Department of Computer Science and Engineering (CSE) at the Islamic University of Technology (IUT), Board Bazar, Gazipur-1704, Dhaka, in 2023.

-He worked as an Industrial Trainee at Battery Low Interactive Ltd. in 2021.
-Since the 16th of August 2023, he has been working as a Lecturer in the Department of Computer Science and Engineering (CSE) at the Islamic University of Technology (IUT).
-He is currently affiliated with the Systems and Software Lab (SSL) research group of IUT.
-His research interests lie broadly in natural language processing, computer vision, and deep learning.
-His works have been published in the Findings of the Association for Computational Linguistics: ACL 2023 and in the Proceedings of the 61st Annual Meeting of the Association for Computational Linguistics (Volume 4: Student Research Workshop).
-His current endeavors revolve around projects concerning mathematical reasoning in language models, in-context learning for text classification, Bangla sentiment analysis, and image classification.

-Mr. Raiyan has been a member of the Association for Computational Linguistics (ACL) since 2023.
-He was awarded the prestigious IUT Gold Medal in recognition of his stellar academic performance while pursuing his B.Sc.
-(Engg.) degree, in 2023.